gdarko/wp-vimeo-videos/readme.txt

 = Can i use it without Client ID, Client Secret and Access Token? =

 No, you must have Client ID, Client Secret and Access Token with the required permissions.

+= Will you support PHP5+ ? =

+No, the official vimeo PHP library requires PHP 7.1.0.
+I tried to adopt the older vimeo library that supported PHP 5.5.0 and onwards but it was too buggy so i decided to bump the minimal PHP requirement to PHP 7.1.0.
+If you want to use the plugin please make sure you upgrade your PHP version or contact your host.

 == Screenshots ==